swisstopo/swissgeol-boreholes-dataextraction/README.md

 Note that the project is under active development and there is no release to this date, nor has the project reached a maturity such that it could be used.

-The current extractions are solely focused on the depths of the upper and lower limits of each layer, and on the material descriptions of the layers.
+The current extractions are focused on the depths of the upper and lower limits of each layer, on the material descriptions of the layers and the coordinates.

-The current benchmarking only considers the correctness of the material descriptions.
-Whether they are linked with the correct depths, is not yet evaluated.
+The coordinate types LV95 as well as the older LV03 are supported.
+More information about the swiss coordinate systems [here](https://opendata.swiss/de/dataset/bezugsrahmenwechsel-lv03-lv95-koordinatenanderung-lv03-lv95) and [here](https://de.wikipedia.org/wiki/Schweizer_Landeskoordinaten).

 Only German and French borehole profiles are supported as of now.